BuzzardParking/buzzard-android/README.md

 # *Buzzard*

-**Buzzard** is here to help tech-savvy drivers secure an on street parking space immediatly.
-Instead of searching high and low buzzard user's are navigated directly to an open space.
+**Buzzard** is here to help tech-savvy drivers secure an on street parking space immediately.
+Instead of searching high and low, buzzard user's are navigated directly to an open space.

 ## User Stories